ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: Performance Analysis of

+In the following lemma, we estimate the time taken for a read or a write operation to complete, when it discovers $k$ configurations between its invocation and response steps.

-\begin{lemma*} {\bf \ref{lem:rwdelay}} Let $\state_s$ and $\state_e$ be the states before the invocation and after the completion step of a read/write operation $\op$ by $\pr$ respectively, in some execution $\EX$ of \ares{},.
-Then $\op$ takes time at most:
+\begin{lemma} Consider any execution of ~\ares{} where at most $k$ reconfiguration operations are invoked.
+Let $\sigma_s$ and $\sigma_e$ be the states before the invocation and after the completion step of a read/write operation $\op$, in some fair execution $\EX$ of \ares{}.
+Then we have $\opdelay{\op}\leq 6\lgdelay\left(k+2\right)$ to complete. \end{lemma}